tataraba/simplesite/docs/03_Chapter_3.md

 ### CRUD

-Feel free to use tinydb directly if you feel comfortable doing so.
+Feel free to use TinyDB directly if you feel comfortable doing so.
 Otherwise, copy the code in `crud.py` into your own application.

 Here's how you use the class.